 What is Cash Basis Accounting?

-Keeping tabs on your business’s finances can seem complicated, but it doesn’t have to be.
-Cash basis accounting is a straightforward method that’s perfect for small businesses and those just starting out.
-It’s like balancing your chequebook – you record income when you receive it and expenses incurred.
+Managing your business finances can seem daunting, but it doesn’t have to be.
+Cash-basis accounting is a straightforward method that is perfect for a sole trader, partnership, or freelancer.
+It’s similar to balancing your chequebook—you record income when received and expenses when paid.

-Think of it this way: if you sold a product today and got paid right away, you’d record that sale today.
-But if you sent an invoice and haven’t been paid yet, you wouldn’t record it until the money actually arrives in your account.
+For instance, if you sell a product today and receive payment immediately, you record the sale today.
+However, if you send an invoice and haven’t been paid yet, you won’t record it until the payment is deposited into your account.

 What is Cash Basis Accounting?